Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Sufficient Conditions for Provable Learning

-Below we present a more accurate characterization, which also depends on the critical gradient component Eq.~\eqref{eq:def_gamma} yet in a slightly different way.
-To be consistent with that for RL, we use sign gradient descent, which can be viewed as a special version of Adam~\citep{kingma2017adammethodstochasticoptimization}. \begin{theorem}[Learnability of $k$-sparse Boolean functions via SFT] Given integers $d \geq k \geq 2$, consider a $k$-sparse Boolean function $\Phi_k(\cdot)$ with any subset $B \in [d]$ as in Def.~\ref{def:bool_funcs}.
-Let $\mW(0) = \mathbf{1}$ be the initialization and let
+Notably, such step-wise learning can emerge naturally in SFT of transformer---it is an intrinsic property that does not rely on data augmentation with the corresponding filter in \citet{kim2025transformers} or curriculum learning.
+Below we present a more exact characterization, which also depends on the \emph{critical gradient component} Eq.~\eqref{eq:def_gamma} yet in a slightly different way, illustrating the unifying nature of our approach.
+To be consistent with that for RL, we use sign gradient descent, which can be viewed as a special version of Adam~\citep{kingma2017adammethodstochasticoptimization}. \begin{theorem}[Learnability via SFT] Given integers $d \geq k \geq 2$, consider a $k$-sparse Boolean function $\Phi_k(\cdot)$ with any subset $B \in [d]$ as in Def.~\ref{def:bool_funcs}.
+Let $\mW(0) = \mathbf{1}$ be the initialization, $\mW^{\star} = \arg\min_{\mW} \mathcal{L}(\mW)$ be the optimal parameters that solve $\min_{\mW}\mathcal{L}(\mW)$, and $\eta = \Omega\left( \ln(d/\epsilon)\right)$ for $\epsilon > 0$ be the learning rate.